ibexa/documentation-developer/docs/releases/ibexa_dxp_v4.2.md

 ### Search in URL wildcards

+You can now search in the **URL wildcards** table in the Back Office.

 ### Product price events

 The price engine now dispatches [events related to creating, updating and deleting prices](https://doc.ibexa.co/en/latest/guide/repository/event_reference/catalog_events/#price).